veimox/performance_analysis_example/README.md

 2. Install Qt Creator with the ROS plugin by [dowloading the latest version](https://github.com/ros-industrial/ros_qtc_plugin/releases).
 3. Setup the workspace in QtCreator.
 For that follow the [original wiki](https://ros-qtc-plugin.readthedocs.io/en/latest/).
 4. Compile (Shortcut with Ctrl+B)
 5. Add the custom executable.
 With catkin, all executables are outputed under *<workspace>/devel/lib/<my_package>*.
 We will create a configuration in QtCreator so it can use it.
+We will rename the custom executable to make it easier to find and use afterwards.
 ![alt text](docs/resources/custom_executable.gif "Custom executable")

 ## Performance analysis
-1. Go to the debug view
+1. Go to the debug view.
+2. Select the custom executable created before from the bottom left menu.
 2. Change the tool to **Performance Analyzer**
 3. Start the debug session with the play button.
 The program should run.
-4. Start recording data by pressing the red circle.
+4. Start recording data by pressing the grey circle.
 5. Stop recording data by pressing the red circle again.
+Red means that is recording.
 6. Stop the node (if you want to, this step assumes free will).
 7. Et voila!
+You can visualize your data, a very useful view is the *Flame graph*.

 In the gif below it can be seen how the *veryComplicatedStuff* function is taking 85% of the execution of the process.